 The Breville performed relatively the same at juicing kale, creating about 10 mL less juice than the average.
 However, it didn't create a ton of foam.
 For the last test in this metric, the Juice Fountain's performance improved, doing an average job at juicing spinach.
 It had a slightly higher than average juice yield, but did create a little foam on the surface of the liquid.

 For our final metric, accounting for the remaining 15% of the overall score, we judged the difficulty in cleaning out each juicer.
-The Breville J98EXL scored quite well, earning an 8 out of 10 and tying for the runner-up position, as shown below.
+The Breville J98EXL scored quite well, tying for the runner-up position.